 If you’re travelling much you should take care of your carbon footprint.
 Flights contribute heavily to carbon dioxide emissions – that’s why I avoid them when travelling within a country.
 There are several services on the Internet where you can donate money and they use it for climate saving actions.
 It’s like selling indulgences and you don’t know what your money is used for.
 I’d like to know that in more detail.

 Therefore I decided to use Treedom – the service of an Italian organization from Firenze, founded in 2010.
 On this platform, you can choose which tree you want to be planted and give it a name.
 The fee paid is used to grow the tree from seeds in a tree nursery, educate the farmers planting the tree and to let the farmers care about it until the tree yields fruit.
 By that time, the farmers use or sell the fruits – it has positive effects over years for the climate and for the farmers.

 I think that planting trees in this transparent way is a good idea!
-You can virtually visit my distributed forest of papaya, coffee, black mangrove, white mangrove, avocado, banana, African cherry, loquat, calliandra, neem, tamarillo, sesbania, tephrosia, moringa, orange, mango, tangerine, gliricidia, waterberry, grevillea, lemon, cacao, baobab, acacia mangium, and macadamia trees – currently at Cameroon, Guatemala, Kenya, Madagascar and Tanzania – here:
+You can virtually visit my distributed forest of papaya, coffee, black mangrove, white mangrove, avocado, banana, African cherry, loquat, calliandra, neem, tamarillo, sesbania, tephrosia, moringa, orange, mango, tangerine, gliricidia, waterberry, grevillea, black plum, white mulberry, rosewood, khanyu, lemon, cacao, baobab, acacia mangium, and macadamia trees – currently at Cameroon, Ecuador, Guatemala, Kenya, Madagascar, Nepal and Tanzania – here: